 Proposal for the next general assembly.

-Official language for the status is French
+Official language for the articles is French

 Under the name: Association for the Promotion of Robotics in Switzerland (Robot-CH).
-On January 16, 2002, a non-profit association was formed in accordance with articles 60 et seq. of the Swiss Civil Code (CC), giving a more formal aspect to an approach with precursor elements going back several years (in particular: first national final of the Eurobot Robotics Cup in Yverdon-les-Bains in 2000, and even the first event of this type in Switzerland in 1998).
+On January 16, 2002, a non-profit association was formed in accordance with articles 60 and next of the Swiss Civil Code (CC), giving a more formal aspect to an approach with precursor elements going back several years (in particular: first national final of the Eurobot Robotics Cup in Yverdon-les-Bains in 2000, and even the first event of this type in Switzerland in 1998).

 The headquarters of the association is at Y-Parc, Rue Galilée 7, Yverdon-les-Bains (VD).